DanMorriss/lumos-online-banking/README.md

 - Delete Account
 - Logout

-There is also an admin pannel with the options:
+If an admin logsin they are taken to the admin panel with the options:
 - View all users
 - Delete a user
 - Logout